ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 {: .language-python}

-If we want to time this using `timeit` we can modify the above statement using cell magics, and it will not produce the result, but rather the average duration
+If we want to time this using `timeit` we can modify the above statement using cell magics, and it will not produce the result, but rather the average duration.

 ~~~
 %timeit montecarlo_py(1000000)